To our catalog of available CDs

 The History of Sullivan County National Bank

 Usually the surname is spelled Bonnell, or Bunnell, but it's the same family.
 William was a miller in Liberty (Mill Street was the location of his mill), and his family origins were cloudy at best.
 He appears to have come from Goshen, CT, and you may be able to discover more in these high resolution scans of his family Bible.
+Daniel Reynolds Bonnell, who is believed to be his son, was always very guarded about his ancestry.
+Amid the scribbles, the link to his ancestry may lie.
+This is an active project in our "sandbox".
+Please click HERE to download the file.
 (FREE)

 Baptist Cemetery, Parksville, Town of Liberty, Sullivan County, New York